 For more information about what the Franklin Lions Club does in the community, check out this video!

-Undisputed leader in eye screenings, having screened over 10,000 subjects at schools and day-care centers in Franklin and Williamson County.
+The Franklin Lions Club is the undisputed leader in eye screenings, having screened over 10,000 subjects at schools and day-care centers in Franklin and Williamson County.

-Sponsor of the annual Veterans Day Parade in historic downtown Franklin.
+We help sponsor the annual Veterans Day Parade in historic downtown Franklin.

 Partner with local eye care businesses to provide exams and glasses to our community's needy.